Mostafa-HEH/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Task 5 script lists all local variables and environment variables, and functions.
 - Task 6 script creates a new local variable.
 - Task 7 script creates a new global variable.
-- Task 8 script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+- Task 8 script prints the result of the addition of 128 with the value stored in var TRUEKNOWLEDGE, followed by a new line.
 - Task 9 script prints the result of POWER divided by DIVIDE, followed by a new line.
 - Task 10 script displays the result of BREATH to the power LOVE.
 - task 11 script converts a number from base 2 to base 10.
 - Task 12 script prints all possible combinations of two letters, except oo.
 - Task 13 script prints a number with two decimal places, followed by a new line.

-## Advanced Tasks
+### Advanced Tasks
 - Task 100 script converts a number from base 10 to base 16.
+- Task 101 script encodes and decodes text using the rot13 encryption.
+Assume ASCII.